misurida/eg-elements/README.md

 ## Elements

 The EgElements are the following:
-- [\<EgBtn\>](https://github.com/misurida/eg-elements/src/elements/button): A Quickly usable button with different style layers and state attributes.
+- [\<EgBtn\>](https://github.com/misurida/eg-elements/tree/master/src/elements/button): A Quickly usable button with different style layers and state attributes.
-- [\<EgInput\>](https://github.com/misurida/eg-elements/src/elements/input): Any kind of input: text, textarea, select, checkbox, radio, switch, number, slider, file, date, time, star or color.
+- [\<EgInput\>](https://github.com/misurida/eg-elements/tree/master/src/elements/input): Any kind of input: text, textarea, select, checkbox, radio, switch, number, slider, file, date, time, star or color.
 - [\<Tooltip\>](https://github.com/misurida/eg-elements/tree/master/src/elements/tooltip): A custom directive to display a floating text next to any element.
 - [\<Popover\>](https://github.com/misurida/eg-elements/tree/master/src/elements/popover): A floating popover element to display text or form elements next to any element to help user to do actions quickly.
 - [\<Modal\>](https://github.com/misurida/eg-elements/tree/master/src/elements/modal): A modal with attributes to display quick content or slot to insert any element.
 - [\<Sidemenu\>](https://github.com/misurida/eg-elements/tree/master/src/elements/sidemenu): A menu that can be hidden outside of the viewport and based on its width.
 Pan and swipe events are available (thanks to [hammerjs](https://hammerjs.github.io/)) to display the menu in a native way.
+- [\<ActionMessages\>](https://github.com/misurida/eg-elements/tree/master/src/elements/messages): Floating message to stack and display quick messages.

 ## Quick use